marinaneumann/Scribbler-/README.txt

 Scribbler
 By Marina Neumann

-This application will allow you to keep track of your daily and weekly goals.
+Designed as a daily/weekly organizer.
+Used to keep track of appointments, make to-do lists and scribble notes.

 Copyright 2015